uclh-criu/recruit-tests/sw-dev-b7/README.md

  - If you feel uncomfortable with any technology that has been mentioned, do not worry, we are always learning!
 We value independence but we love teamwork.
-If you have general questions about the exercise (e.g., a requirement is not clear or you are stuck installing Docker), feel free to contact the recruitment team.
+If you have general questions about the exercise (e.g., a requirement is not clear or you are stuck installing Docker), feel free to contact [uclh.criu@nhs.net](mailto:uclh.criu@nhs.net) mentioning the job reference.